gabsillis/EDDProject/README.md

 Prototype: Plugin to Musescore

-Objective: Analyze scores while user is composing to reccomend best continuation.
+Objective: Provide a tool to help users develop chord progressions for the composing process.